Scone

 Scone ranks among the top 25% of areas assessed nationally for overall employment performance

-Conversely, health care & social assistance employs only 10.2% of local workers, below Regional NSW's 16.9%.
-While local employment opportunities exist, many residents commute elsewhere for work based on Census data.
-Between December 2024 and December 2025, Scone's labour force decreased by 0.8%, and employment declined by 0.6%, leading to a 0.2 percentage point drop in unemployment rate.
-In comparison, Regional NSW saw an employment decline of 1.2% and a labour force decrease of 0.8%, with unemployment rising by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Scone's employment mix suggests local employment should increase by 5.1% over five years and 11.6% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.
+Between December 2024 and December 2025, Scone's labour force decreased by 0.8% and employment declined by 0.6%, reducing the unemployment rate by 0.2 percentage points.
+Regional NSW saw a 1.2% employment decline and a 0.4 percentage point rise in unemployment during this period.
+National employment forecasts from May-25 project national growth of 6.6% over five years and 13.7% over ten years, with varying rates across sectors.
+Applying these projections to Scone's employment mix suggests local employment should increase by 5.1% over five years and 11.6% over ten years.

 Frequently Asked Questions - Employment